Bergen (singer)

 Bergen (born Belgin Sarılmışer; 15 July 1958 – 14 August 1989) was a Turkish singer.
 She was one of the most prominent Arabesque music stars of Turkey in the 1980s, breaking sales records with her fourth studio album, Acıların Kadını ("Woman of Pains").

-She has become one of the symbols and faces of violence against women in Turkey with her life and death.
-Her husband, Halis Serbest, threw nitric acid on her face resulting in blindness in her right eye.
-After that, she continued singing and chose to cover her blind eye with her long hair.
+She has become a symbol and face of violence against women in Turkey with her life and death.
+Her husband, Halis Serbest, threw nitric acid on her face, blinding her right eye.
+She continued singing and covered her blind eye with her long hair.
 She was murdered by Serbest, whom she had divorced after releasing several successful albums.
-Her personal life was influential in her gloomy voice and contributed to her success throughout the years.

-Bergen, a biographical film based on her life premiered in 2022.
+Bergen, a biographical film based on her life, premiered in 2022.

 Life and career

 Early life and career beginnings

-Belgin Sarılmışer was born on 15 July 1958 in Mersin, the youngest of seven children.
+Belgin Sarılmışer was born on 15 July 1958 in Mersin, Turkey, the youngest of seven children.
 After her parents divorced, she moved to Ankara with her mother.

-Bergen, who completed her primary education at Yenimahalle Yunus Emre Primary School, was singing and playing the mandolin at school.
-Noticing Bergen's talent for music, the teachers encouraged her to study at the conservatory after graduation.
-The artist, entered the exams for the Ankara State Conservatory, won first place in the piano department and studied piano and cello for the first two years.
-She had to drop out of school due to financial difficulties and worked as a civil servant in the PTT for a while, after officially raising her age with a court decision.
+She completed primary education at Yenimahalle Yunus Emre Primary School, where she sang and played mandolin.
+Teachers encouraged her to study at the conservatory after graduation.
+After completing exams for Ankara State Conservatory, she placed first in the piano department and went on to study piano and cello for two years.
+She dropped out of school due to financial difficulties and worked as a civil servant in the PTT, after officially raising her age with a court decision.

-The claim that she got married in 1977 and had a child was denied by her family.
+A claim that she married in 1977 and had a child was denied by her family.

-Her stage life began in 1977 when she went to the Feyman Night Club in Ankara to have fun with her friends, and she accepted a job offer from the club owner, İlhan Feyman after her friends persuaded her to take the stage.
-She sang Turkish classical music, Turkish light music and arrangement pieces that were the fashion of the period with the Group Locomotive Orchestra at the Feyman Night Club.[6]
-She used the name "Bergen" on stage.

-In 1977, she took to the stage at Feyman Night Club, where she went to have fun with her friends.
-When she was liked by the club owner, İlhan Feyman, she received an offer to work there.
-She accepted the offer and took to the stage with the Grup Locomotive orchestra at Feyman Night Club with a repertoire of Turkish classical music and Turkish pop.
-When she left her job at Feyman Night Club after a year of work, she accepted the offer of a car from Kuyubaşı Club in Adana in exchange for 8 months of singing work.
-But at the end of the job, the car was taken from her and she was left in debt.
+In 1977, she impressed the owner of the Feyman Night Club in Ankara, İlhan Feyman, when her friends persuaded her to take to the stage there.
+She accepted his offer of work, and sang Turkish classical music, Turkish pop, and arrangement pieces accompanied by the Grup Locomotive orchestra.
+She took the stage name Bergen after the Norwegian city, having seen it on a newspaper.
+She left Feyman Night Club after a year and accepted the offer of a car from Kuyubaşı Club in Adana in exchange for 8 months singing.
+The car was taken back at the end of the job and she was left in debt.